jw2249a/2017-bayes-audit/2017-code/README.md

 about specific ballots.

 The **``Collection``** field specifies the collection id for the ballot manifest.
-This should the same for all rows in the file.
+This should the same for all rows in the ballot manifest file.

 The **``Box``** field gives the box identifier for the box containing the ballot(s) described in that row.
 The box id should be unique